cfsengineering/CEASIOMpy/ceasiompy/StaticStability/README.md

 ## Analyses

 Depending how much points are stored in the aeromap, the different stability could be calculated or not.
-In order to check a stability the aeromap must contain at least two point with the same altitude, mach number, angle of attack/sideslip and with a different and of sideslip/attack.
-The moment coefficient corresponding the stability must also be present.
+In order to check a stability the aeromap must contain at least two point with the same altitude, mach number, angle of attack/sideslip but with a different angle of sideslip/attack.
+The moment coefficient corresponding the stability must also be stored in the aeromap.

 ## Outputs

- The output of `StaticStability` outputs a Markdown file (in the results) which contains a table for each different stability.
-In every table the flight conditions and the stability are shown.
+ The output of `StaticStability` is a Markdown file (in the results directory) which contains a table for each different aeromap and stability.
+In every table the flight conditions and the stability result (Stable/Unstable) are shown.

 ## Installation or requirements